 The easiest way to deal with page breaks in Microsoft Excel is in Page Break Preview mode.
 Go to the View tab on your ribbon and click Page Break Preview.

 Excel will automatically place some page breaks for you.
 In Page Break Preview mode, you can literally drag those pre-defined page breaks around on the screen until they’re placed where you want them.

 If you need to manually insert a page break within your Excel sheet, select the row or column directly after which you want to insert the break, then go to the Page Layout tab and, in the Page Setup section, click the drop-down under Breaks to insert the appropriate break:

 If you make a mistake in where you insert your page break, simply drag the page break to the right spot (since you’re in Page Break Preview mode anyway).

 Previewing and adjusting the final print result

 At virtually any point in this process, you can go to Print Preview to check your progress and make a note of any adjustments you need to make.

-If you’ve upgraded to version 2010 yet, you can also make adjustments directly in Print Preview:
+You can also make adjustments directly in Print Preview:

 The above menu appears directly to the left of the preview of your document.
 You can make on-the-fly adjustments within this menu, or click Page Setup at the bottom to go back to the Page Setup dialog for more options.